 Foreign Exposure Risk.
 The Portfolio may have exposure to foreign markets as a result of its investments in foreign securities, including investments in emerging markets, which can be more volatile than the U.S. markets.
 As a result, its returns and net asset value may be affected to a large degree by fluctuations in currency exchange rates or political or economic conditions in a particular country.
 In some foreign markets, there may not be protection against failure by other parties to complete transactions.
 It may not be possible for the Portfolio to repatriate capital, dividends, interest, and other income from a particular country or governmental entity.
 In addition, a market swing in one or more countries or regions where the Portfolio has invested a significant amount of its assets may have a greater effect on the Portfolio's performance than it would in a more geographically diversified portfolio.
-Some of the risks of investing directly in foreign securities may be reduced when the Portfolio invests indirectly in such securities through various other investment vehicles including derivatives, but such investments also involve other risks, as noted in the Portfolio Summary.
 The Portfolio's investments in emerging market countries may involve risks greater than, or in addition to, the risks of investing in more developed countries.